astronomer/apache-airflow-providers-transfers/README.md

 [![CI](https://github.com/astronomer/apache-airflow-provider-transfers/actions/workflows/ci-uto.yaml/badge.svg)](https://github.com/astronomer/apache-airflow-provider-transfers)

 The **Universal Transfer Operator** allows data transfers between any supported source and target Datasets in [Apache Airflow](https://airflow.apache.org/).
 It offers a consistent agnostic interface, simplifying the users' experience, so they do not need to use specific providers or operators for transfers.
-The Astro Python SDK is maintained by [Astronomer](https://astronomer.io).
+The Universal Transfer Operator is maintained by [Astronomer](https://astronomer.io).

 This ensures a consistent set of data providers that can read from and write to dataset.
 The Universal Transfer Operator can use the respective data providers to transfer between as a source and a destination.
 It also takes advantage of any existing fast and